ScriptBasic/WinPBX/docs/CWindow Class.md

 **AfxGdipIconFromFile** loads the images from disk and **AfxGdipIconFromRes** from a resource file embedded in the application.

 We need to create an image list for the toolbar of the appropriate size.
 To calculate the size, I'm using the following formula: 16 * pWindow.DPI \ 96.
-Where 16 is the size of a normal icon (personally, for toolbars it may be preferibñe to use 20 to make them a bit bigger), pWindow.DPI the DPI being used by the computer and 96 the DPI used by applications that are not DPI aware.
+Where 16 is the size of a normal icon (for toolbars it may be preferible to use 20 to make them a bit bigger), pWindow.DPI the DPI being used by the computer and 96 the DPI used by applications that are not DPI aware.

 ```
 ' // Create an image list for the toolbar